architech-boards/WIFIxpresso/source/index.rst

 ..
-WIFIxpresso Board by Silica Architech documentation master file, created by sphinx-quickstart on Wed Apr 10 11:13:41 2013.
+Prado Board by Silica Architech documentation master file, created by sphinx-quickstart on Wed Apr 10 11:13:41 2013.
    You can adapt to your liking the file, being careful that the directive contains the root 'toctree'

-Welcome to WIFIxpresso Board by Silica Architech's documentation!
+Welcome to Prado Board by Silica Architech's documentation!
 =================================================================

 :Version: 1.0.0